jwillesen/home/src/routes/api/assistant/assistant-prompt.md

 ##### PingMe.Ink – A service for sending messages to your future self

 **Purpose / Motivation:**
 Jon built PingMe.Ink as a mindfulness and connection tool that goes beyond basic reminders.
-It’s designed to let users send future-dated messages filled with care, encouragement, or reflections—a journaling time capsule that resurfaces meaningful moments.
+It's designed to let users send future-dated messages filled with care, encouragement, or reflections—a journaling time capsule that resurfaces meaningful moments.

 **Tech Stack / Architecture:**